particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if has-fuel-gauge}}
 ---

 `System.sleep(SLEEP_MODE_SOFTPOWEROFF, long seconds)` is just like `SLEEP_MODE_DEEP`, with the added benefit that it also sleeps the Fuel Gauge.
-This is the only way to achieve the lowest quiescent current on the {{device}}, apart from sleeping the Fuel Gauge before calling `SLEEP_MODE_DEEP`.
+This is the only way to achieve the lowest quiescent current on the device, apart from sleeping the Fuel Gauge before calling `SLEEP_MODE_DEEP`.
 This is also the same net result as used in the user-activated Soft Power Down feature when you double-tap the Mode button and the Electron powers down.

 ```cpp
 // SYNTAX